-The modules are currently used in a 3-credit 7.5-week Massive Open Online Course (MOOC) offered through Arizona State University's (ASU) Earned Admission (EA) program, a program that offers both college credits at scale and a pathway for students to earn admissions into ASU.
-The on-ground version of this course is currently offered over a 15 week semester to students in the National Academy of Engineering's (NAE) Grand Challenges Scholars Program (GCSP) at ASU and most of these scholars take this course during their first year and it counts toward the multidisciplinary competency of the program.
+The modules are currently used in a 3-credit 7.5-week Massive Open Online Course (MOOC) offered through Arizona State University's (ASU) Earned Admissions (EA) program (now part of ASU Universal Learner Courses (ULC)), a program that offers both college credits at scale and a pathway for students to earn admissions into ASU.
+The on-ground version of this course is currently offered over a 15 week semester to students in the Grand Challenges Scholars Program (GCSP) at ASU, , recognized by the National Academy of Engineering, and most of these scholars take this course during their first year and it counts toward the multidisciplinary competency of the program.

 While these modules are interrelated, they have been packaged to also stand alone to allow for easy adoption, adaptation, and implementation by faculty members in their own courses and/or programs, in both face-to-face settings and in an online environment.
 Each module as well as the specific material within it can be used independently from the others.

 These modules are centered on the NAE's Grand Challenges for Engineering and they help students develop an interdisciplinary systems perspective on global challenges related to the Grand Challenges themes of sustainability, health, security, and joy of living.
 One of the modules provides an overview of the global challenges and four subsequent modules each focuses on one of these four theme areas.
 To show variations of the challenges and solutions, within each theme area, different scales are discussed, including developing communities, developed communities, and global scale; or personal level, national level, and global scale.